-A8 Children Who Are Not Ready for Reintegration into Mainstream Schooling
+A7 Children Who Are Not Ready for Reintegration into Mainstream Schooling

-- 8.1 Local authorities have a statutory duty to arrange suitable education for pupils who have been permanently excluded or who otherwise would not receive suitable education without such arrangements being made. - 8.2 In Telford and Wrekin, the Pupil Referral Units (PRUs) The Linden Centre (Key Stages 1 to 3) is the school established to meet the educational needs of permanently excluded pupils. - 8.3 An in-year admission pupil may be referred to a PRU by the Fair Access Panel where: - The pupil has been permanently excluded from school and is referred to the PRU by the Local Authority to discharge its statutory duty to provide suitable education from the 6th day onwards; - The pupil is referred to the PRU by the Fair Access Panel because the pupil has been identified as someone who would not receive a suitable full-time education without the referral. - 8.4 While there is no statutory requirement as to when suitable full-time education should begin for pupils placed in alternative provision for reasons other than exclusion, the Local Authority will ensure that such pupils are placed as quickly as possible.
+- 7.1 Local authorities have a statutory duty to arrange suitable education for pupils who have been permanently excluded or who otherwise would not receive suitable education without such arrangements being made. - 7.2 In Telford and Wrekin, the Pupil Referral Units (PRUs) The Linden Centre (Key Stages 1 to 3) and Kickstart (Key Stage 4) are the schools established to meet the educational needs of permanently excluded pupils. - 7.3 An in-year admission pupil may be referred to a PRU by the Fair Access Panel where: - The pupil has been permanently excluded from school and is referred to the PRU by the Local Authority to discharge its statutory duty to provide suitable education from the 6th day onwards; - The pupil is referred to the PRU by the Fair Access Panel because the pupil has been identified as someone who would not receive a suitable full-time education without the referral.

+7.4 While there is no statutory requirement as to when suitable full-time education should begin for pupils placed in alternative provision for reasons other than exclusion, the Local Authority will ensure that such pupils are placed as quickly as possible.